apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 * `bind` : The address and port to bind the web interface on in URL syntax.

-If you want to allow cross origin resource sharing (CORS) of the web admin APIs, then your should add `cors_origin` query parameter to the bind URI with a common seperated list of domains that are allowed to access the web admin APIs.
+If you want to allow cross origin resource sharing (CORS) of the web admin APIs, then you should add `cors_origin` query parameter to the bind URI with a common seperated list of domains that are allowed to access the web admin APIs.
 Use `*` to allow access from any domain.
 Example: